 The Question that Sparked a Movement

-If you ask Dana Center founder and executive director Uri Treisman about the Dana Center’s origins, chances are he will flash that brilliant smile and admit it was equal parts intention and accident.
+If you ask Dana Center founder Uri Treisman about the Dana Center’s origins, chances are he will flash that brilliant smile and admit it was equal parts intention and accident.

 As a graduate student and teaching assistant at the University of California, Berkeley, Uri’s curiosity was piqued: what was really behind the disparate success rates of students entering freshman calculus?